 - Diving between sunset and sunrise outside 1 nautical mile of the Garden Key Light is prohibited without a Special Use Permit (permit) obtained upon arrival at Garden Key.

 - Designated swim/snorkel areas are established at Garden Key and Loggerhead Key.
 Designated swim/snorkel areas are bounded by narrow white cylindrical buoys.
-The Loggerhead swimming are is located on the northwest side of Loggerhead Key.
+The Loggerhead swimming area is located on the northwest side of Loggerhead Key.

-- Swimming, snorkeling and scuba diving anywhere outside the designated swim/snorkel areas, including swimming from a vessel, requires displaying a red and white diver down flag.
-Title 36 CFR 3.18 as well as Florida Statute 327.331 define diver-down device warning requirements.
-Swimmers, snorkelers and divers must make reasonable efforts to stay within 300 feet of a divers-down warning device.
+- 3.18 as well as Florida Statute 327.331 define diver-down device warning requirements.
+Swimmers, snorkelers, and divers must make reasonable efforts to stay within 300 feet of a divers-down warning device.

 - Entering or exiting the water to swim, dive or snorkel off any shore of Garden Key, outside the designated swim area is prohibited.
 The designated swim area is bounded by narrow white cylindrical buoys.